damasosanchezarenas/damasosanchezarenas/README.md

 ### Welcome to my house 👋

 I'm a **software engineer** and I'm working in Big Data.
-Trying to learn a lot technologies to have a global vision: Devops, Docker, Cloud, Go, etc..
+Trying to learn a lot of technologies to have a global vision: Devops, Docker, Cloud, Go, etc..

 - 🚀 My Dream: Create my own startup and expand it around the world.